 - Reservoir sustainability (long-term testing, monitoring, and operational feedback)

-All entities (e.g., industry, universities, Federally Funded Research and Development Centers, non-profit organizations, government agencies) will be eligible to submit proposals to these solicitations as individual entities or teams.
+All entities (e.g., industry, universities, federally funded research and development centers, non-profit organizations, government agencies) will be eligible to submit proposals to these solicitations as individual entities or teams.

 - FORGE FOA 2020-1.
 Applications are now closed, and projects are underway.
 On February 24, 2021, DOE announced that the University of Utah selected 17 projects to receive up to $49 million in funding for cutting-edge, domestic, and carbon-free geothermal projects with potential to supply power to homes in the United States.
 For information on these 17 projects, visit the FORGE R&D webpage.
-For further details on the funding opportunity announced on April 20, 2020, visit the solicitation website.

-Technical Resources & Reports
+Technical Resources and Reports